joshcom/hello_goodbye/README.md

 Custom Foremen
 -------------------
 Foremen that you build must inherit from HelloGoodbye::Foreman.
+Beyond that, you should only have to implement a few class methods that will be executed when the corresponding console commands are executed during a TCP connection:

+    def self.start
+      # Start listening for events to respond to.
+    end

+    def self.stop
+      # Stop listening for events.
+    end

 Foremen Console
 -------------------